Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

     - `enable_console_output`
     - `pipe_execution_paused`
 - added `show_output` field that holds the response from SHOW SCHEMAS.
+- added `describe_output` field that holds the response from DESCRIBE SCHEMA.
 - added `parameters` field that holds the response from SHOW PARAMETERS IN SCHEMA.

 We allow creating and managing `PUBLIC` schemas now.
 When the name of the schema is `PUBLIC`, it's created with `OR_REPLACE`.
 We've decided this based on [#2826](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2826).

+#### *(behavior change)* Boolean type changes
+To easily handle three-value logic (true, false, unknown) in provider's configs, type of `is_transient` and `with_managed_access` was changed from boolean to string.
+This should not require updating existing configs (boolean value should be accepted and state will be migrated to string automatically), however we recommend changing config values to strings.

+Terraform should recreate resources for configs lacking `is_transient` (`DROP` and then `CREATE` will be run underneath).
+To prevent this behavior, please set `is_transient` field.

+Terraform should perform an action for configs lacking `with_managed_access` (`ALTER SCHEMA DISABLE MANAGED ACCESS` will be run underneath which should not affect the Snowflake object, because `MANAGED ACCESS` is not set by default).

 ### *(breaking change)* refactored snowflake_schemas datasource
 Changes: